hardyoyo/RodmanPottingerCookbook/recipes/KoreanSpinachSideDish.md

 You are also making Soybean Sprout Salad (see page
 \pageref{soybean-sprout-salad}), right?
 If so, stack two colanders, with the spinach in the first, then the second stacked on top of the spinach.
-When you drain the sprouts through the colander stack, you'll blanch the spinach.
+When you drain the sprouts through the colander stack, you’ll blanch the spinach.
 Rinse with cold water until the spinach can be handled.
 Bunch it up in a ball and squeeze the excess water out.
 Cut the spinach into bite-size chunks with kitchen shears into a medium mixing bowl.
 Mix with the remaining ingredients.